nova-pkgs/python/Doc/library/os.path.rst

    On Windows, ``%name%`` expansions are supported in addition to ``$name`` and ``${name}``.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

 .. function:: getatime(path)

    Return the time of last access of *path*.
-The return value is a floating point number giving the number of seconds since the epoch (see the  :mod:`time` module).
-Raise :exc:`OSError` if the file does not exist or is inaccessible.
+The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
+Raise :exc:`os.error` if the file does not exist or is inaccessible.

+   .. versionadded:: 1.5.2

+   .. versionchanged:: 2.3
+      If :func:`os.stat_float_times` returns ``True``, the result is a floating point number.

 .. function:: getmtime(path)

    Return the time of last modification of *path*.
-The return value is a floating point number giving the number of seconds since the epoch (see the  :mod:`time` module).
+The return value is a number giving the number of seconds since the epoch (see the  :mod:`time` module).
-   Raise :exc:`OSError` if the file does not exist or is inaccessible.
+   Raise :exc:`os.error` if the file does not exist or is inaccessible.

+   .. versionadded:: 1.5.2

-   .. versionchanged:: 3.6
+   .. versionchanged:: 2.3
-      Accepts a :term:`path-like object`.
+      If :func:`os.stat_float_times` returns ``True``, the result is a floating point number.

 .. function:: getctime(path)